ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

   Array.iter (Printf.printf "%d ") results
 ```

-We have created an unbounded channel `c` which will act as a store for all the
+We have created an unbounded channel `c` which acts as a store for all
 tasks.
 We'll pay attention to two functions here: `create_work` and `worker`.

-`create_work` takes an array of tasks and pushes all elements of tasks to the
+`create_work` takes an array of tasks and pushes all task elements to the
 channel `c`.
 The `worker` function receives tasks from the channel and executes
-a function f with the received task as parameter.
-It keeps recursing until it
+a function `f` with the received task as parameter.
+It keeps repeating until it
-encounters a Quit message, which is why we send `Quit` messages to the channel,
+encounters a `Quit` message, which indicates `worker` can terminate.
-indicating that the worker can terminate.

-We can use this template to run any task on multiple cores, by running the
+Use this template to run any task on multiple cores by running the
-`worker` function on all the domains.
+`worker` function on all domains.
 This example runs a naive factorial
 function.
-The granularity of a task could be tweaked as well, by changing it in
+The granularity of a task could also be tweaked by changing it in
-the worker function, for instance, worker can run for a range of tasks instead
+the `worker` function.
+For instance, `worker` can run for a range of tasks instead
 of single one.

-# Profiling your code
+# Profiling Your Code

-While writing parallel programs in Multicore OCaml, it is quite common to
+While writing parallel programs in Multicore OCaml, it's quite common to
-encounter overheads which might deteriorate our code's performance.
+encounter overheads that might deteriorate the code's performance.
 This
-section describes ways to discover those overheads and fix them.
-Linux `perf`
+section describes ways to discover and fix those overheads.
+Within the Multicore runtime,
-and `eventlog` in the Multicore runtime are particularly useful tools for
+Linux commands `perf` and `eventlog` are particularly useful tools for
 performance debugging.
-In this section, we will be using them for performance
-debugging.
-Let's do that with the help of an example.
+Let's do that with the help of an example:

 ## Perf

-Linux perf is a tool that has proved to be very useful to profile Multicore
+The Linux `perf` tool has proven to be very useful when profiling Multicore
 OCaml code.

-**Profiling serial code**
+**Profiling Serial Code**

-Profiling serial code can help us identify parts of code which can potentially
+Profiling serial code can help us identify parts of code that can potentially
 benefit from parallelising.
 Let's do it for the sequential version of matrix
-multiplication.
+multiplication:

 ```
 perf record --call-graph dwarf ./matrix_multiplication.exe 1024
 ```

-We get a profile that tells us how much time is spent in the `matrix_multiply`
+This results in a profile showing how much time is spent in the `matrix_multiply`
-function which we wanted to parallelise.
-What we also need to keep in mind, is
+function, which we wanted to parallelise.
+Remember, if a lot more time is spent
-that if a lot more time is spent outside the function we'd like to parallelise,
+outside the function we'd like to parallelise,
-the maximum speedup we could achieve would be lower.
+the maximum speedup possible to achieve would be lower.

-Profiling serial code can help us discover the hotspots where we might want to
+Profiling serial code can help reveal the hotspots where we might want to
 introduce parallelism.

 ```